-Construction of the brick temple began in 1320.
-By 1325 a chancel was erected, while in 1335-1350 a naval corps was erected.
-A new building dedicated to St. John the Apostle was consecrated in 1351.
+The first timber church in the Zalewo was probably erected soon after it was granted charter privilege in 1305.
+The construction of a brick church began in 1320.
+Until 1325, the chancel was built, while in the years 1335-1350 the nave was erected.
+The new building dedicated to Saint John the Apostle was consecrated in 1351.
 In 1407 a bell tower was built.
-It was reduced by two meters and received its present shape in 1723.
+It was reduced by two meters and received its present shape in 1723, after a fire caused by a lightning strike.
 In 1560 a separate temple was erected along the northern wall of the church, in which Polish-language services were held.
 This extension, already ruined, was demolished in 1820.
 In 1815, the sacristy was erected.
 For several centuries, the church has been refurbished several times.

 Website leksykonkultury.ceik.eu, Kościół pw. św.
 Jana Ewangelisty w Zalewie.